-FRE 121 Motifs IVPLA
+FRE-121 Motifs IV

-This is the second of the pair of courses, III and IV.
+4 hours lecture, or distance (D), 3 credits This is the second of the pair of courses, III and IV.
+Prerequisite(s): FRE 120

-FRE 145 Intermediate French IPLA
+FRE-145 Intermediate French I

 This course provides a complete review of French grammar presented within a cultural context.
 A study of selected literary readings will develop the student's ability to understand and compose short passages, together with typical and provocative articles that will promote active and critical in-class discussions of contemporary issues.
 Intermediate French I and II are strongly recommended for students who have taken French as a second language.